 The HEOA recognizes that there are instances in which course material information may not be available at the time of registration (e.g. instructor not hired yet) and allows for the designation of "To Be Determined" for the course material information.
 However, it is generally recognized that, if a faculty member has been identified for a course, then course material information, with pricing, should be available to the students by registration time.

-The University will now use an online Course Material Requisitions (CMR) form to collect course material information.
+The University will now use an online Course Material Requisitions (CMR) form (What is a CMR?) to collect course material information.
 Submitted forms will be automatically sent to the Provost's Liaison's Office and the University Bookstore.
 A CMR form is required for all course material information for each upcoming academic session, for both undergraduate and graduate courses.
 Course materials include all purchasable items, including textbooks, course-packs and electronic readings.
 In the case of electronic readings, on-line link information should be provided on the CMR form.
 If a course requires no purchasable materials, a CMR form should still be completed for the course with a notation of "no course materials" entered in the course information section.
 The CMR can be submitted by visiting this website.
 If you are having trouble using this form or need help, please contact the Office of the Provost's Liaison (tel.
 632-9828) or email email@example.com.

 During the student's registration process on SOLAR, as the student selects courses, a "View Your Textbooks" link is populated.
 Clicking on the link will bring up the CMR information, with the addition of retail pricing information, for each course the student has selected.
 For those students who choose to purchase through the University Bookstore, they will be able to select and order course materials directly from their SOLAR account during the registration process.

 - What is the Federal HEOA Law and how does it apply to me?

 - What will happen if we do not comply with this law?

 - Does this new law apply to only undergraduate courses?